NACo Election Administration Resource Hub for Counties

 Distinguished Voter Education and Communications Initiatives, 2023 U.S. EAC Clearinghouse Award

-Unleashing the Storytelling Power of Comic Book Art to Engage and Inform Voters: The county created a comic book series for voter education, covering topics from voter registration to tabulating results.
+Unleashing the Storytelling Power of Comic Book Art to Engage and Inform Voters: The county used comic book styling to make its voter guides more engaging and approachable and expanded its use to voter education materials, covering topics from voter registration to tabulating results.
 Using visuals and comic book-style art can simplify complex information.
-This style was further incorporated into all communications, allowing voters to recognize which materials were from Snohomish County Elections.
+This style also contributes to the county’s brand identity, allowing voters to recognize which materials were from Snohomish County Elections.

 Maricopa County, Ariz.